wirrunna/CamillaDSP-Building-a-Config/README.md

 *** REW plot showing Impulse (Step Response)
 ![alt text](<Images/Jun 23 2 T44_A67 new pf - no input peqs Impulse - Step Response.jpg>)

-### First a description of the equipment and room.
+### Klipschorns and room.

-Klipschorns are vintage horn loaded speakers with low distortion and high efficiency, however due to different horn lengths there are driver time alignment differences  and the folded bass horn results in a lumpy SPL response making them ideal candidates for a tri-amped DSP system smoothing SPL responses, time aligning the drivers, providing crossover networks and flattening driver phase response.
+Klipschorns are heritage horn loaded speakers with low distortion and high efficiency, however due to different horn lengths there are driver time alignment differences  and the folded bass horn results in a lumpy SPL response making them ideal candidates for a tri-amped DSP system smoothing SPL responses, time aligning the drivers, providing crossover networks and flattening driver phase response.

 The stock Klipsch bass horn is about 105db/W and response falls of after 400Hz.

 My K-Horn mods are a new top hat using B&C DCX464 coax mid/hi drivers mounted on an Eliptrac horn.
 The B&C DCX464 is a 111db/W 1.4" compression horn with a 290-20,000Hz response, the Eliptrac horn is an eliptical tractrix kit horn with a Fc of 320Hz made from CNC machined MDF and was designed as a replacement for the K400 mid horn in Klipsch heritage speakers.
 One advantage of using a coax from a seperate tweeter is that the mid and hi use the same delay for time alignment.
 Due to horn length the mid and hi are delayed by 5 msec (far more than a standard 3 driver box) and I show how to determine this and the DSP filters required for time alignment.

-I am using CamillaDSP with two configurations, one for analog input and the second for streamed content through JiveLite running on the same RPi as CamillaDSP.
-Switching between the inputs and volume control is done by a remote as detailed in the rpi4-camilladsp-tutorial.

-REW measurements showed some difference between phase response on the digital (streamed) and analog inputs.
-I measured the streamed digital response according to REW Help, Making Measurements, Measuring with file playback.

-The outputs from the Motu UL5/RPi are balanced analog and feed a single stereo Audiophonics MPA-S125NC 75W N-Core amp for left and right K-Horn bass, a Topping LA90 50W for mid and a SMSL SH9 THX Headphone amp for hi.
-The nominally 16ohm (tests show 12ohm) B&C DCX are 111db/W and the SH9 will put out 6W into 16ohm and 9W into 8ohm.
-More than enough power for a domestic system remembering that there are no passive crossovers sucking power.
-Also, these amps and the Motu UL5 and Raspberry Pi cost about half what I spent a few years ago building an ALK passive steep slope crossovers.

-For the analog input measurements I use a Behringer ECM8000 measurement condenser mic that connects with an XLR plug to a Motu M4 audio interface.
-I use loopback in the M4 to provide reference timing.
-A miniDSP UMIC will work just as well with acoustic timing for reference, an advantage of the Behringer and Motu M4 is that I can also use Open Sound Meter, a disadvantage is that I must calibrate the sound level of the Behringer each measurement session.

-For the didgital stream measurements I use a miniDSP UMIC and the REW acoustic timing reference recorded on the sweep.
-Software used is REW V5.30.x and Rephase 1.4.3 .
-I run all this on Win 11 on an Asus Zenbook laptop.
-The CamillaDSP RPi5 is on the LAN and its GUI is accessed via Firefox browser.
-The GUI is used to transfer filters from the Laptop to CamillaDSP on the RPi 5.
-Both CamillaDSP and my laptop are on a LAN.

-Measurements are taken with the tip of the microphone 1m from the centre of the Eliptrac horn which is 118cm off the floor.
-This microphone position is generally accepted in the Klipsch community for measuring K-Horns as it all but eliminates room reflections.
-The listening room is 6.5m wide by 10.8m long with 2.6m ceiling.
+The listening room is 6.5m wide by 10.8m long with 2.6m ceiling, kitchen and dining area at one end, speakers, TV and heater at the other.
 The flooring is polished hardwood with extensive rug covering; couches and soft furnishings also provide sound absorbtion.
 Walls are sheetrock drywall with curtained windows.
 Klipschorns are corner horns and the corner sheetrock was re-enforced during building to reduce flex as the corner wall is part of the bass horn.
 The floor immediately in front of the K-Horns is covered with large wooly dog beds to reduce reflection.

 *** Photo of K-Horns and Mics.
 ![alt text](<Images/K-Horn with mics.JPG>)

-DSP to amplifier setup.
+### DSP to amplifier setup.
-My primary source is music streamed from my Squeezebox Server (LMS) to software players running JiveLite, TV sound comes in as analog.
+My primary source is music streamed from a Squeezebox Server (LMS) to software players running JiveLite, TV sound comes in as analog.

 JiveLite runs on the same Raspberry Pi that runs the CamillaDSP software and feeds CamillaDSP a digital stereo stream.
 The RPi5 is mounted on the back of a 10.1" touch screen that provides touch control of JiveLite and the CamillaDSP GUI provides a visual indicator of the volume level.
-The mounting of the RPi5 behind the screen meant no case was neede and aids the passive cooler.
+The mounting of the RPi5 behind the screen meant no case was needed and aids the passive cooler.
 The RPi connects to the screen with an HDMI cable and a USB for the touch function.
 Once connected it just works.

 A Motu UltraLite Mk5 USB audio interface provides I/O and converts TV analog to digital and feeds CamillaDSP via USB for processing.
-JiveLite streams to CamillaDSP within the RPi5..
+JiveLite streams to CamillaDSP within the RPi5.
 The processed digital streams feed the Motu Ultralite via the USB and are converted to analog and balanced analog is fed to the amplifiers.
 The Motu has sockets for 1/4" TRS plugs (Tip Ring Screen) so I made sets of TRS to XLR cables although these are freely available commercially.

 A simple remote and a FLIRC provide source selection and volume control.